 My girls (We’ll call them Marcia & Cindy) know that I’m studying sex at school.
 Actually, when you Marcia tells it, she says her mom is “studying people’s bodies”, which I guess is age-appropriate.

-Anyway, I have a number of “school supplies” in my home and, because my focus is helping parents talk with their children about sex, I have a number of European kids’ books.
-Most of these cover simply reproductive biology (as Americans don’t talk about pleasure or fantasy as it relates to human sexuality for adults, teens, or children at all but i digress…).
-So you can imagine my surprise when, one day, my eight-year-old comes to me and asks,
+Anyway, I have a number of *ahem* “school supplies” in my home and because my focus is helping parents talk with their children about sex, I have a number of European kids’ books.
+Most of these cover simply reproductive biology (as Americans don’t talk about pleasure or fantasy as it relates to human sexuality for adults, teens, or children at all, but I digress…).
+So you can imagine my surprise when, one day, my eight-year-old came to me and asked,

 “Mom, how do you have sex and not get pregnant?”

 Well, don’t that beat all?!
-Not only did she skip the dreaded, “Mom, where did I come from?” but went straight for the throat.
-Not to mention she asked the question in a way that prevents me from answering, “Don’t have it.”
+Not only did she skip the dreaded, “Mom, where did I come from?” but she went straight for the throat.
+Not to mention she asked the question in a way that prevented me from answering, “Don’t have it.”
 (Clever girl, huh?
-She takes after her mother you know.)
-But seriously, my answer was that there are a couple ways.
+She takes after her mother, you know.)
+But seriously, my answer was that there are a couple of ways.
 Keep in mind “Don’t have it” was not going to work as an answer because of what her question was.

 I realized two things afterward.

 1) That I didn’t ask her what she knew to start.
-I see that as an opportunity for every parent to gauge how much the child does already know and redirect any misinformation (which is RAMPANT!!!
+I see that as an opportunity for every parent to gauge how much the child already knows and redirect any misinformation (which is RAMPANT!!!
 More to come on THAT topic), and

 2) My answer was very hetero-centric.
 I hoped for another opportunity to fix that.